-In the event that you’re actually involved in car accident while riding with Uber, you want to make sure that you’re involved in the accident investigation (of course if you’re physically able to do this).
+If you’re involved in a car accident while riding with Uber, you want to make sure that you’re participating in the accident investigation (of course if you’re physically able to do this).
 This means the following: make sure you take photographs of the property damage caused by the accident, speak to any law enforcement to give your account of what happened, and obtain both your driver’s and the other driver’s information.

 The purpose of this is so that, in the event that ligation happens, you have all of the relevant information available to pursue your claim.

 Keep in mind, most accident litigation occurs months and even years after an accident happens.
 Therefore, you want to make sure you preserve all of the information possible so that you know who to pursue and the evidence necessary to pursue the claim.